As Seen/Heard On

 - What to check in Acrobat;

 - What accessibility work to do in the PDF that you can’t do in InDesign;

-- How to do final PDF testing, including screen reader testing;
+- How to do final PDF testing, including manual checks and screen reader testing;

-Put your accessibility skills into practice right away by completing the provided sample project and getting constructive feedback on your work.
+Put your InDesign and PDF accessibility skills into practice right away by completing the provided sample project and getting constructive feedback on your work.